makinacorpus/slide2pdf/README.md

   "url": "https://darekkay.github.io/presentations/accessible-web/index.html#/"
 }
 ```
 __endCase__ is the option that allows you to choose stopping conditions.
 Those conditions are selectors that mark the end of the slide by their presence or absence.
 For instance, the html code of the last slide is characterized by the absence of the class "future"; that's the case that you can see in the example above.
-If endCase option is missing, default will be stopping conditions for RevealJS and Landslide slides.
+If endCase option is missing, stopping conditions for RevealJS and Landslide slides will be used.
 + __operator__ :
   + "and" if you want all queries wrote in queries part to be verified.
   + "or" if you want at least one of the queries to be verified.